Mercury Sightings - Details for 2026

 ________________

-The current streak is now 95 elongations in a row, completing fifteen calendar year of spotting Mercury at every elongation, beginning in January 2011.
+At the end of 2025, the sighting streak was 95 elongations in a row, completing fifteen calendar year of spotting Mercury at every elongation beginning in January 2011.
 There are six or seven elongations per year.
 The years 2011, 2015, 2018, 2022 and 2024 each had seven (7) elongations, while 2012, 2013, 2014, 2016, 2017, 2019, 2020, 2021, 2023 and 2025 each had six (6), as does 2026.
 Those 95 elongations in a 15 year span average 6.33 elongations per year.
 Click here for sightings in 2025.
 The purpose of this ongoing effort is not to set some record, especially since I have no idea what sort of record might exist.
 My note to Gary Seronik that was published in S&T magazine (see the 2022 Mercury page) yielded no responses.
 Regardless, it demonstrates that locating and seeing Mercury is not nearly as difficult as many suppose.
 It just takes a little planning and effort, although circumstances make some elongations easy and some difficult.

 Return to the SJAstro home page.